In a nutshell

 Marin Headlands

-We already mentioned the Marin Headlands in our No. 1.
-Most visitors head straight to the first viewpoint at Battery Spencer just behind the Golden Gate Bridge to snap that classic photo.
+We already mentioned the Marin Headlands back at our number one pick.
+Most people just make a quick stop at the first overlook at Battery Spencer, right behind the Golden Gate Bridge, to snap a photo of the bridge.

 Walt Disney Family Museum

-Tickets for the Walt Disney Family Museum
+Book Walt Disney Family Museum ticket

 Children's Creativity Museum